LoopFireAI/RAG-2.0/src/rag_2_0/tones/janelle.md

 Stop believing the myth.
 Start using what works.

 What other workplace myths need busting?
-Let us know! 💪"
+Let us know!"

 ## Psychology Today Article → Social Content